 Thankfully, most causes of sneezing are easily treatable and nothing to worry about.
-Aside from the common cold, your cat may be sneezing due to:
+Aside from the common cold, your feline friend may be sneezing due to the following:

 Nasal and Sinus Issues

 This can be a common complication of your cat’s cold.
-In addition to their cold symptoms, you may notice yellow or green nasal discharge.
+In addition to your cat’s cold symptoms, you may notice yellow or green nasal discharge.
 And your kitty may even begin pawing at their face.

 Your veterinarian may recommend a nasal flush, antibiotics, or steroids to open up their nasal cavities.

 Allergy season can induce sneezing fits in people, but that’s not always the case in cats.
 Usually, allergy problems show up as skin irritation.
 However, occasionally, pollen or indoor allergens can cause your kitty to sneeze.

 As mentioned, plenty of things can trigger your cat’s nasal symptoms.
 Certain spices in your kitchen, cleaning products, or even dust can cause your feline friend to sneeze.

 You might notice that your cat’s sneezing fits coincide with cleaning days or after lighting a scented candle.
 If you suspect certain smells are causing the sneezing, consider making some lifestyle changes, like switching to unscented cleaning products.

 Though rare, sniffing foreign materials like tiny pieces of plastic, food, or even a stray feather can lead to sneezing spells.
 In some cases, a foreign object might get lodged in your cat’s nose, which might require a visit to the vet for removal.
 Keep an eye out for continuous sneezing or pawing at the nose as a sign that something’s amiss.

 Cat Cold FAQs